 Special care must be taken with fragile objects.
 Those created with media such as pastels or charcoal drawings are especially vulnerable to vibrations, which occur during travel.
 Such materials should be hand-carried whenever possible.
 If pastels must be shipped, speak with a conservator first.

-Crates afford the most protection for valuable art or three-dimensional items.
-Although waterproof containers can be made at great cost, ordinary wood crates are not waterproof or even water resistant.
+Crates afford the most protection for valuable art or three-dimensional items, although ordinary wood crates are not waterproof or even water-resistant.
 The most you can expect from the average well-made crate is physical protection.
 To ensure that the contents are not exposed to rain or other hazardous conditions, you must use a reliable carrier.
 Each object should be wrapped and packed so it does not slide around in the crate.
 Enclose a packing list of all objects as well as your name, address, phone number and any special instructions.
 Wood, especially plywood, is the material most commonly used for crating.
-If you make the crate yourself, use flat head screws.
+If you make the crate yourself, use flat-head screws.
 Nails are not as strong and are difficult to remove when unpacking.
 Removing nails may cause jarring of the contents and damage to the crate, which might otherwise be reused.
 Large crates should have handles or wood extensions that allow them to be lifted and moved easily.
-For pre built crates, try: Caseworks Crating & Shipping, or for a video or software related to crate-building, visit Vision Alliance Networking- Crate Building.